-Wood Mackenzie has been engaged by the Newfoundland and Labrador Department of Natural Resources (DNR) for the purpose of reviewing and commenting on a report prepared for the DNR by Ziff Energy Group (Ziff).
+Wood Mackenzie has been engaged by the Newfoundland and Labrador Department of Natural Resources (DNR) for the purpose of reviewing and commenting on an analysis prepared for the DNR by Ziff Energy Group (Ziff). on a pipeline solution for grand banks gas.
 Wood Mackenzie has used its independent views and its in-depth knowledge of the costs of production and transportation of natural gas from off-shore plays, such as the White Rose field to reach the conclusions herein.
-Wood Mackenzie has not reviewed Ziff's modeling or internal processes, rather we have compared our independent views on the issues as compared to the conclusions reported by Ziff.
+Wood Mackenzie has not reviewed Ziff's modeling or internal processes, rather we have compared our independent views on the issues as compared to the conclusions of Ziff's analysis.